A Complete Guide to Virtual Travel with Kids to Help you Travel the World from Home

 Watching animals in zoos not your thing?
 We get that.
 We much prefer to see animals in their natural habitat, especially on a family-friendly safari in Africa, but, of course, that is not possible right now.
 Here are the next best ways to see animals in their natural environment from the comfort of your armchair.

 AndBeyond have some incredible safari lodges throughout Africa and they regularly host live sessions on their andbeyondtravel social media channels.
-You can also check out Explore for more live footage of African animals.
+You can also book a virtual safari with an and Beyond safari guide.